fluxcd/notification-controller/docs/spec/v1beta2/alerts.md

 ### Event metadata

-`.spec.eventMetadata` is an optional field for adding metadata to events emitted by the controller.
-Metadata fields added by the controller have priority over the fields added here, and the fields added here have priority over fields originally present in the event.
+`.spec.eventMetadata` is an optional field for adding metadata to events dispatched by the controller.
+The fields in this map have priority over the metadata originally present in the event, as issued by the emitter.
+The controller may still add specific fields to the final event that will be dispatched (for example, the "summary" field when present in the Alert spec), and these will have priority over everything else.

 #### Example